MicrosoftDocs/quantum-docs/articles/qsharp-ways-to-work.md

 # Different ways to work with Q#

-Azure Quantum offers different development options for writing and running your quantum programs.
-Each environment uses the Quantum Development Kit (QDK), a set of open-source tools that includes the quantum programming language Q#.
+Azure Quantum offers different development options for writing and running quantum programs.
+Each environment uses the Quantum Development Kit (QDK), a set of open-source tools that includes the Q# programming language.
 For more information, see [Set up the Quantum Development Kit](xref:microsoft.quantum.install-qdk.overview).

-In this article you learn the differences between each option, and how to choose the right one for your needs.
+In this article, you learn the differences between each option and how to choose the right one for your needs.

 ## Options for running Q# programs

-Azure Quantum is available through three different development environments: the Azure Quantum website, the Azure portal, and the Azure Quantum Development Kit (QDK) extension for Visual Studio Code.
+Azure Quantum is available through three development environments: the Azure Quantum website, the Azure portal, and the QDK extension for Visual Studio Code.
 Depending on your coding experience, quantum knowledge, and goals, you might prefer different options for running Q# programs.

-You can run Q# programs in three environments:

 - **Azure Quantum website:** Use Copilot to write, run, and explain Q# code in your browser.
 No installation or Azure account required.
 - **Azure portal:** Manage your Azure subscription and Azure Quantum workspace, where you can write and run Q# and Python programs in Jupyter Notebooks.
 No installation required.
 - **Visual Studio Code:** Write, run, and debug quantum code in your local environment, using Q# as a standalone program or with Python.
 Installation required.

 Each option has different features and functionality.
-Typically, you use different Azure Quantum options together, such as writing Q# programs with the QDK in VS Code while managing your quantum workspace in the Azure portal.
+You typically use them together, such as writing Q# programs with the QDK in VS Code while managing your quantum workspace in the Azure portal.
 For more information, see the following table:

 | &nbsp;  | [Azure Quantum website](#azure-quantum-website) | [Azure portal](#azure-portal) | [Visual Studio Code](#visual-studio-code) |
 |-----|:-----:|:-----:|:-----:|